tsegall/fta/README.md

 "\\d{3}-\\d{2}-\\d{4}" is used to detect an SSN but the Regular Expression "(?!666|000|9\\d{2})\\d{3}-(?!00)\\d{2}-(?!0{4})\\d{4}" is used to validate and is returned.
 - For any fields detected as a known Semantic Type then the outliers are based on the particular Semantic Type, for example if the Semantic Type is detected as a US Phone Number then numbers with invalid area codes or invalid area code exchange pairs will be flagged as outliers.
-- For infinite plugins, outliers may be detected based on a statistical analysis.
+- For Code plugins, outliers may be detected based on a statistical analysis.
 For example if there are 100 valid integers and one 'O' (letter O) then the 'O' would be identified as an outlier.
 In other cases, where an enumerated type is detected, for example 100 instances of RED, 100 instances of BLUE, 100 instances of PINK, and one instance of 'P1NK' then the instance of 'P1NK' would be identified as an outlier based on its Levenshtein distance from one of the other elements in the set.

 ## Regular Expressions ##